louis-tru/quark/docs/CURRENT_WORK.md

 - Current experiment for overlapping subpaths: `Path::getAASideStrokeTriangle()` now always uses the private `boundaryPath()` helper to ask libtess2 for `TESS_BOUNDARY_CONTOURS` with the same `TESS_WINDING_POSITIVE` rule as `Path::getTriangles()`, then generates the inner body + AA band from that merged normalized line-only boundary.
 This should remove internal overlap edges from AASide generation and align AA geometry with the filled body.
 Visual validation is still needed for overlapping positives, holes/nested contours, and self-intersecting inputs.
 - Depth/stencil removal follow-up: tag `aa-side-depth-baseline` preserves the last depth-enabled test snapshot.
 Current work removes render z-depth ordering, depth/stencil attachments/state, shader `pc.depth`, and AASide depth increments from GL/Metal/shared Canvas.
 The active validation target is now fully depth/stencil-free AASide blending/compositing.
 - Degenerate/limit path cases remain for later cleanup.
 One known case is a full-circle arc with `useCenter = true`: center-to-boundary segments can become overlapping/parallel internal edges, and `getAASideStrokeTriangle()` / `strokePath()` do not currently have special handling for those seams.
 Extremely small contours, tiny angles, and repeated/near-repeated edges should be addressed together after the main AASide model is stable.

+Stage closeout notes:

+- Normal GUI rendering now looks stable enough to stop prioritizing AASide tuning.
+Remaining artifacts are known model limitations rather than obvious parameter bugs.
+- Subpixel and 1 px UI borders improved after moving responsibility out of the UI painter and into renderer-side AASide.
+The old UI shrink/offset workaround is intentionally gone.
+- SDF text mask rendering now uses `fwidth(dist)` in `image_sdf_mask.glsl`, which gives better scale-dependent edge softness than the old fixed transition width.
+Large outlined SDF text can still look blunt at corners because the SDF itself rounds expanded corners.
+- CoreText image-mask text on Apple still needs more investigation.
+The current finding is that Apple paths are RGBA-oriented, not a reliable A8 texture generation path, and large generated glyph masks can still show jagged edges.
+- JPEG decode now uses libjpeg-turbo extended RGBA/RGBX-style output for better GPU upload compatibility, because Metal has no native 24-bit RGB888 texture format.
+- `PixelInfo::block_info()` now describes block-compressed formats so row bytes and upload sizes can be calculated for ETC/BC/PVRTC-style textures.
+- GL `readImage()` had a state-machine bug where `glTexImage2D()` could reallocate the currently bound source texture instead of the destination texture.
+The destination texture must be bound before allocating storage, then the source texture rebound for sampling.
+- Window resize jitter on macOS was traced to Root layout mark propagation, not GL/Metal presentation.
+After `layout_lock_width/height` updates the layout marks, the temporary local `mark` must be refreshed from `_mark_value` or child layout can lag by one frame.

 Metal upload performance note: